-Collin County Community College District is a public, state school in a suburban setting in McKinney, Texas.
-CCCC was founded in 1985 and enrolls 35,392 undergrads and no graduate students.
-CCCC provides on-campus housing for up to 271 students.
+Collin County Community College District is a public, state school in the suburban setting of McKinney, Texas.
+CCCC was founded in 1985 and currently enrolls around 33,690 students per year year, including 33,690 undergrad students.
+CCCC ensures housing for up to 265 students.
 Most students live in off campus housing, and 90% of students spend their weekends on campus.

 Planning to play sports?
 CCCC has many options for athletes.
 See them all and learn more about life at CCCC on the Student Life page.

-Let's take a closer look at to get a clearer sense of what CCCC offers and if it could be the right college for you.
+Let's take a closer look at these factors to get a better sense of what CCCC offers and if the school seems like a good fit for you.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.